-YEAR Green Climate Fund READINESS AND PREPARATORY SUPPORT PROGRAMME RELATED EVENTS IN PARAGUAY Support for accreditation and accredited DAEs; Information-sharing, experience exchange and learning; and Formulation of national adaptation plans and/or other adaptation planning processes.
+YEAR GREEN CLIMATE FUND READINESS AND PREPARATORY SUPPORT PROGRAMME Related events in Paraguay Support for accreditation and accredited DAEs; Information-sharing, experience exchange and learning; and Formulation of national adaptation plans and/or other adaptation planning processes.
 (28 July) The GCF Secretariat issues the third version of the RPSP proposal template, including a logframe of intended outcomes.
-(December) The Board decides to allocate an additional USD 50 million for the RPSP. change" - resubmitted on 15 February 2017 and approved 15 March 2017, with CAF (Development Bank of Latin America) as Delivery Partner.
-2017 (16 June) The GCF Secretariat issues the fourth version of the RPSP proposal template.
-(July) The Board invites the IEU to undertake an independent evaluation of the RPSP.
+(December) The Board decides to allocate an additional USD 50 million for the RPSP. of projects to address the challenges of climate change" - resubmitted on 15 February 2017 and approved 15 March 2017, with CAF (Development Bank of Latin America) as Delivery Partner.
+2017 (16 June) The GCF Secretariat issues the fourth version of the RPSP proposal template.(July) The Board invites the IEU to undertake an independent evaluation of the RPSP.
 (10 October) NDA submits RPSP proposal on "Enhancing the role of Local Development Councils to contribute to the implementation of the country's NDC and access to climate finance" - resubmitted on 17 November 2017 and approved 13 April 2018, with Fundacion Avina as Delivery Partner.
 2018 (February-March) The Board: Takes note of the findings of the initial review by the Secretariat of the RPSP (Dalberg Report); Approves an additional USD 60 million for the RPSP; and Approves the terms of reference for the independent evaluation of the RPSP.
 (March) The GCF approves Funded Project on "Poverty, Reforestation, Energy and Climate Change Project (PROEZA)" implemented by FAO.
 (March) The GCF approves Funded Project on "Promoting private sector investments in energy efficiency in the industrial sector in Paraguay" implemented by IDB.
 (5 July) The Secretary of the Environment (SEAM) becomes the Ministry of Environment and Sustainable Development, giving more power to the entity in charge of climate change-related issues.